 Junior high students may qualify to take certain high school credited classes.
 Such classes count toward high school graduation requirements AND count in the calculation of high school GPA.
 Junior high students earning a C or below in a course may be counseled to repeat the course in high school, and junior high students earning a D or F will be required to repeat.
-The credit earned in junior high will be reduced to JH credit if repeated in HS based on LCA counsel or requirement.
+The credit earned in junior high will be reduced to junior high credit if repeated in high school at LCA based on LCA counsel or requirement as described.